 Can I drive with an amber engine light on?

 In some cases, you simply won’t be able to start your car if the engine light is on..

 Or your vehicle may appear to be running normally, but don’t be lulled into a false sense of security.

 The engine light could indicate a serious issue and you should have it looked at by an expert as soon as possible.

 If your check engine light is flashing, this indicates a serious problem that needs urgent attention.

 This light signifies that your anti-lock braking system (ABS) is having problems.

-The good news is that your normal brake operations should be unaffected – but you could get into difficulties if you have to brake heavily, especially in wet conditions.
+The good news is that your normal brake operations should be unaffected.
+But you could get into difficulties if you have to brake heavily, especially when driving in the rain.

 This is the kind of situation that ABS technology has been developed to deal with.